WESTERN POLITICAL SCIENCE ASSOCIATION

 edwardkammerer@isu.edu

+Updated Theme Statement for 2025.
 The section welcomes proposals that address the conference theme by considering the changing status of sexuality and gender identities in the United States and globally.
-We are especially interested in papers that take an intersectional approach to the location of LGBTQI people at the fault lines of recent political contests, especially as they have been disproportionately impacted by the populism, nativism, democratic backsliding, and politics that have marked the twin pandemics of Covid-19 and anti-Black racism as well as the resurgence of the far-right globally.
+Is the broad field of sexuality and politics, at this particular moment, racing toward catastrophe or transformation?
+We are especially interested in papers that take an intersectional approach to the location of LGBTQI people at the fault lines of recent political contests.
+But, as the conference theme suggests, we also welcome proposals that look to “potential transformative outcomes inspiring greater optimism, when warranted, about future prospects” for sexuality and politics.
 Among the wide range of topics worthy of exploration are the ever-shifting terrain of LGBTQI rights developments (e.g., anti-trans legislation in the U.S.), fluctuations in societal attitudes toward sexuality and gender, LGBTQI movement organizing, backlash and opposition to such movements/rights (e.g., the growing momentum of “gender ideology” around the world), the nature of sex work in the global political economy, and public health crises and their disproportionate impact on queer communities.
 Additionally, work exploring new frontiers in pedagogy and research that centers sexuality and gender identity in the profession is also welcome.

 Section Chair: